-There are number of tests that can suggest or are commonly associated with “leaky gut”.
-Testing is not always necessary, and specific choice of testing depends on individual symptoms and health history.
+There are a number of tests that can suggest or are commonly associated with “leaky gut”.
+Testing is not always necessary, and the specific choice of testing depends on individual symptoms and health history.
 In my practice, I am less concerned with identifying a specific “diagnosis”, and more concerned with assessing physiological patterns of function and dysfunction.

 - Presence of bacterial, fungal, viral, & parasitic infections. ex./A microbial ecology stool test can identify certain infections.